saferpay/sndbx/texts/interfaces.md

 <div class="warning" style="min-height: 75px;">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>*<a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_RedirectPayment">Transaction Interface - Redirect Payment</a></strong> is deprecated and replaced by the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Initialize">Payment Page!</a>.
-Please use the parameter <strong>PaymentMethods</strong> to directly select your desired provider!</p>
+  <p><strong>*<a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_RedirectPayment">Transaction Interface - Redirect Payment</a></strong> is deprecated and replaced by the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Initialize">Payment Page.</a>.
+Please use the parameter <strong>PaymentMethods</strong> to directly select your desired provider.</p>
 </div>

 ## <a name="int-what"></a> What should i use?

-Before implementing, it is important to clarify, which functions are important for you!
+Before implementing, it is important to clarify which functions are important for you.

-### Use the PaymentPage/ E Commerce, if...
+### Use the PaymentPage/ E-Commerce, if...

-- **You only want to do transactions:** Do you have a small and simple webshop?
+- **You only want to do transactions:** Do you have a small and simple web shop?
 Are [refunds over the API](refund.html), or [recurring payments](recurring.html) not important for you?
-The Payment Page and thus a normal E Commerce contract is more than sufficient for you!
+The Payment Page and a regular E-Commerce contract probably sufficient for you.
 - **You want to have one solution for every payment method:** [The PaymentPage](Integration_PP.html) does support every payment method Saferpay has to offer.
 Once integrated, it is a simple matter of activating the payment methods you need and they will show up on the page.

 ### Use the Transaction Interface/Saferpay Business, if...

-- **You want a more embedded/integrated solution:** [The Transaction Interface](Integration_trx.html) does offer a more integrated and personalized payment flow for credit cards, via [the Saferpay Fields](SaferpayFields.html), or [iFrame integration](CssiFrame.html).
-Think of it as [the Payment Page](Integration_PP.html) reduced down to the card entry form, which can be embedded into every HTML-based application!
+- **You want a more embedded/integrated solution:** [The Transaction Interface](Integration_trx.html) does offer a more integrated and personalized payment flow for credit cards, via [the Saferpay Fields](SaferpayFields.html), or [iframe integration](CssiFrame.html).
+Think of it as [the Payment Page](Integration_PP.html) reduced down to the card entry form, which can be embedded into every HTML-based application.
-- **You want to do recurring payments:** [Recurring Payments](recurring.html) need special API-functions, that are only available over Saferpay Business!
+- **You want to do recurring payments:** [Recurring Payments](recurring.html) need special API functions, that are only available over Saferpay Business!
-- **You want to execute refunds via the API:** [Refunds via API](refund.html) (Note, that refunds are also possible via the Saferpay Backoffice!), are only possible with the transaction interface and a Saferpay Business license.
+- **You want to execute refunds via the API:** [Refunds via API](refund.html) (Consider that refunds are also possible via the Saferpay Backoffice) are only possible with the transaction interface and a Saferpay Business license.
-- **You want to save and use card data in our Secure Card Data store:** Similar to [recurring payments](recurring.html), but Secure Card Data can do more, that just that.
+- **You want to save and use card data in our Secure Card Data store:** Similar to [recurring payments](recurring.html), but Secure Card Data can do more that just that.
 You could also spare your customer from entering his card data over and over again, even for 3D Secure payments!

 ### Why not both?

-If you have access to Saferpay Business, you also have access to all API-functions Saferpay has to offer.
-You don't have to stick to one interface, or the other, you can also mix both interfaces.
+If you have access to Saferpay Business, you also have access to all API functions Saferpay has to offer.
+You don't have to stick to one interface or the other, you can also mix both interfaces.

-In some cases, you **have** to use the [PaymentPage](Integration_PP.html)!
+In some cases, you **have** to use the [PaymentPage](Integration_PP.html).
 For example, if you want to use [PayPal](PayPal.html), or any other 3rd party provider.

-Another use case could be, that you do all your normal authorizations over the [PaymentPage](Integration_PP.html), but then you use the [Transaction Interface for Refunds](refund.html).
+Another use case could be that you do all your normal authorizations over the [PaymentPage](Integration_PP.html), but then you use the [Transaction Interface for Refunds](refund.html).

-This is also helpful, if you decide to upgrade from E Commerce to Business (For example for executing said refunds via API!) and already have a [PaymentPage Integration](Integration_PP.html).
-You can simply extend your Integration for the functions you need, without changing the whole existing implementation.
+If you decide to upgrade from E-Commerce to Business (For example for executing refunds via API) and already have a [PaymentPage Integration](Integration_PP.html), you can simply extend your integration for the functions you need, without changing the whole existing implementation.

 ## <a name="int-questions"></a> Questions?

 Still unsure what you need?

 [Contact the Saferpay Integration Support](https://saferpay.github.io/sndbx/contact.html) and we will help you deciding!